kojak/kojak/README.md

 Kojak - "Koji in an box"
 ========================

 Kojak is a collection of scripts that can be used to automate the installation and configuration of the Koji build system.
 It is part of a productization effort to encourage the adoption of Koji for use in development, testing and staging environments.
 The scripts included in this repository can be used to create a fully operational Koji instance on the local system or optionally as virtual machine utilizing the Libvirt visualization API and a kickstart file.
-The virtual machine is based on a stock vanilla Fedora installation, to provide an automated "out of the box" solution, which may be used for development, testing and educational purposes.
+The virtual machine is based on a stock vanilla CentOS installation, to provide an automated "out of the box" solution, which may be used for development, testing and educational purposes.

 Tool Chain
 ----------